 Judy and Nancy hatched an idea that became a life-changing program called “Nancy’s Girls.”
 Over 100 young women from Lukaya have been educated beyond their dreams because of this program.
 Most have completed college and are working in solid, income-producing jobs.
 The few who didn’t complete the program still have succeeded in breaking the cycle of poverty.
-Through Nancy’s Girl, they have more education and skills than 70% of their peers.
+Through Nancy’s Girls, they have more education and skills than 70% of their peers.
 This gives the girls a broader, richer perspective on their lives.
 It helps them to be self-reliant, increases their standard of living, and benefits their children.

 Career Opportunity Pathways (COP)

 The question of what students should do after Secondary 4 led to a program that has lots of admirers.
 We took a hard look at what would be the best use of the two years after the UCE.
 We found that it would be a different answer for different students, depending on whether they wanted to pursue a university degree or a vocational course.
 For those who want a vocational path, the COP program was developed.

-Why not give each Mustard Seed Secondary graduate the opportunity to take a pathway to a career?
-A course that could be completed in two years?
+Why not give each Mustard Seed Secondary graduate the opportunity to take a two-year pathway to a career?
 Choices include teaching, farming, business, technical institutes, nursing, catering, and hotel management.
-Only the students who scored among the very highest can choose A levels.

 You can sponsor one of the COP students or contribute to the higher education program in general.